 Of course, like any self-respecting Adelaide hostel, it’s got facilities like a fully equipped kitchen and a common room for eating in.
 There are also great lockers so you know you’re stuff is safe when you’re out exploring.
 Add that to the free cancellation policy so if you’re plans change you won’t get stung.

-Speaking of which, you’re right in the city centre so everything is close by so you can head to places like Adelaide central market, Victoria Square and Rundle Mall with ease.
-It’s also heaps close to Adelaide central bus station for those intercity buses.
+You’re right in central Adelaide, smack bang in the the city centre so everything is at your fingertips if you’re only in Adelaide for a weekend.
+You can head to places like Adelaide Central Market, Victoria Square and Rundle Mall with ease.
+It’s also heaps close to Adelaide Central Bus Station for those intercity buses.

 Wonder how to spend a weekend in Adelaide?
 Head over to our insider’s Weekend in Adelaide guide!

-3. Sunny’s Adelaide Backpackers Hostel – Best Cheap Hostel in Adelaide
+3. Base Camp Hostel – Best Hostel for Digital Nomads In Adelaide

 Why you’ll love this hostel: